hkrewson/carbon/README.md

 completion.
 Since my original use scenario was to copy data from corrupted drives/folders, these time estimates are longer than would be expected from a drive in good health.

+Note that the time estimates are NOT accurate, nor were they necessarily intended to be.
+It was intended to give a very rough idea of what to expect.

 Copying data from the internal drive to an external USB drive named "Backup":

      carbon -u /Volumes/Macintosh\ HD/ /Volumes/Backup/